Welcome to the University of St. Thomas!

 A copy of the complete Tuition Remission and Educational Assistance guidelines and a list of all participating schools is available in the Department of Human Resources.
 The entire Tuition Remission and Educational Assistance Guidelines are also available online.

-Vacation time is granted to eligible full and part-time exempt employees.
-Full-time exempt employees will be allocated paid vacation according to the following schedule:
+Each fiscal year (July 1 through June 30), vacation time is granted to regular full and part-time exempt staff.
+Full-time exempt staff will be allocated paid vacation according to the following schedule:

 |Less than 12 years||20 days per year|